It is no secret that visualization plays a key factor in one’s path to achieving their goals.

 If this is the case, then we can actually use a custom formula field on the User Object and specify the target values using an IF or CASE function which matches the targets based on their respective Role or other segmenting field value within the User Object.

 Aside from this difference in the construction of the target field(s) on the User Object, all other steps are the same as above in order to add your targets to reports and dashboards in Salesforce.

 We hope these simple Salesforce tips help you visualize goals and achieve success.
-For more in-depth sales knowledge, read up on Salesforce Solutions for Businesses 101 and complete the quick form below and a Salesforce consultant will contact you.
+For more in-depth sales knowledge, read up on Salesforce Solutions for Businesses 101 and contact our Salesforce consultants today.